We take security seriously, our success depends on it.

 We need to make sure your data is secure, and protecting it is one of our most important responsibilities.
 We’re committed to being transparent about our security practices and helping you understand our approach.
 We understand you may have some questions, so we’ve highlighted some of the answers below.

 Whilst we have a team of people working on network security and someone solely responsible for driving forward compliance, our culture means that when it comes to security – everyone here at Assemble plays a part.
 We ensure everyone understands and adheres to our strict Information Security Policy.
 Before gaining access to Assemble, all workers must agree to confidentiality terms, pass a background screening, and attend security training.

-We are on the journey to independent certification for ISO 27001:2013, the international standard for information security.
+Assemble holds an ISO 27001:2013 certification.
+The internationally recognised information security standard certificate – assessed by BSI – ensures the appropriate controls and policies are in place to safeguard data.
 Our practices also ensure compliance with the information security and privacy elements expressed in the EU General Data Protection Regulations (GDPR).

 Assemble currently complies with a range of other requirements, policies and controls, including Cyber Essentials.
 Cyber Essentials is a Government-backed and industry supported scheme that helps businesses to protect themselves against the ever growing threat of cyber attacks.

 We’re also a proud G-Cloud 12 supplier to the government via The Digital Marketplace.
 This framework lists trusted providers of technology for digital projects in the public sector.

 We are registered with the information commissioner (ico) under registration number Z9806829.

 All of our services run in the cloud.
 Our operations run on hosted Amazon Web Services (AWS) facilities in Ireland, Europe.

 All of our servers are within our own virtual private cloud (VPC) with network access control lists (ACL’s) that prevent unauthorised requests getting to our internal network.